jongio/memealyzer/README.md

 1. Run `az network public-ip list -g azsdkdemo100aksnodes --query '[0].ipAddress' --output tsv` to find the AKS cluster's public IP address.
    > Note: Change the resource group to your `node_resource_group` name, this command is also outputted by the Terraform commands.
 1. Open `/pac/net/k8s/aks/web-configmap.yaml` and change the `API_ENDPOINT` value to the Public IP address.
+1. Make sure you are in the right Kubernetes context by running `kubectl config get-contexts` and use `kubectl config use-context` to set it.
 1. CD to `/pac/net/k8s/aks` and run `kubectl apply -f .`
-1. Open a browser and go to that Public IP.
+1. Open a browser and go to the AKS cluster's Public IP.